ERP vs. CRM: Which Is Most Important to Your Business?

 1. The CRM functionality will likely be superficial and weak.
 Too many ERP vendors got into the CRM game only because they didn’t want to get left behind with no CRM offering.
 So they threw together some basic CRM features and tacked them onto their ERP platform.
 These vendors may not have a deep understanding of which CRM features customers need most and how CRM fits into the real-life business processes of many companies.

 2. Integration between the two applications may be inconsistent.
 Imagine building an ERP platform and offering it on the market for 10 years, and then building a new CRM module.
 Your developers who are used to doing things one way now have to consider this new module in every product update they release.
 There are bound to be inconsistencies in the codebases, connections that haven’t been properly tested, and miscommunications between the development teams.
 When CRM is added as an afterthought, it often becomes apparent in the amount of data that somehow doesn’t make it from one application to the other.

 3. The two applications may be on different upgrade schedules.
 Doesn’t it drive you crazy when you have to bring your business to a halt just because your software vendor has released a new upgrade?
 You know you want the new and enhanced functionality that will come from the upgrade, but it’s painful to have to tell your sales team they can’t work any leads for the next few hours because the upgrade hasn’t gone live yet.
 CRM that’s part of the ERP platform doesn’t have this problem.

-So, rather than weighing the advantages of ERP vs. CRM and settling for an ERP system that only offers basic functionality, look for an ERP that has always included CRM as part of the package.
+So, rather than weighing the advantages of ERP vs. CRM and settling for an ERP system that only offers basic functionality, looks for an ERP that has always included CRM as part of the package.
 Here’s how.